maniksood/Angular-Node-Express-Typescript/README.md

 angular-cli can be used in the project in order to create components, services ..... etc. And you can access all the commands for client, angular cli and server from the root directly.

 ## Setup

+To use angular commands, you need to install angular cli.
+For that, run:

+`npm install -g @angular/cli`

 Clone the repo:
 `git clone https://github.com/maniksood/Angular-Node-Express-Typescript.git`